How to Plant and Grow Romanesco Broccoli

 But why does this lime green brassica grow in such a wild yet precise shape?

-In the weekly science and technology publication New Scientist, journalist Krista Charles reports on a study conducted by François Parcy at the French National Centre for Scientific Research, which concluded that “Cauliflowers, including Romanesco, gain their shape because they start off as flower buds that fail to become flowers.
+In the weekly publication New Scientist, journalist Krista Charles reports on a study conducted by François Parcy at the French National Centre for Scientific Research, which concluded that “Cauliflowers, including Romanesco, gain their shape because they start off as flower buds that fail to become flowers.
 These buds become shoots that make new flowers which also fail – and the process is repeated again and again in a sort of chain reaction.”

 In light of this information, Romanesco is closer to cauliflower than to broccoli botanically; which is why it’s placed in the Botrytis Group with cauliflower.